tonib/kaichronicles/doc/README-objects.md

     ...
 </weapon>
 ```
 Optional.
-It references to some book image for the object
+It references to some book image for the object.
+The image should be at
+/src/www/data/projectAon/[BOOKNUMBER]/ill_en/[IMAGENAME]

 ### "droppable" property
 ```xml